SuperNar3k/a5e-statblock-importer/README.md

 ```

 ## Issues
-If you find a statblock that doesn't import correctly, open an issue [here](https://github.com/Aioros/5e-statblock-importer/issues) and include the text that you were trying to use.
+If you find a statblock that doesn't import correctly, open an issue [here](https://github.com/SuperNar3k/a5e-statblock-importer/issues) and include the text that you were trying to use.

 ## Credit
 Most of the work on this module was done by [James Haywood](https://github.com/jbhaywood).
 This fork aims to make the A5E System compatible.

-## Original Credit
-This module was based on the [Pathfinder 1e Statblock Library](https://github.com/baileymh/statblock-library) module because I hadn't made a module before and needed a place to start.

 ## License
 This work is licensed under Foundry Virtual Tabletop [EULA - Limited License Agreement for module development v 0.1.6](http://foundryvtt.com/pages/license.html).